gilbox/spark-scroll/README.md

     actor.removeAllKeyframes(...)
     sparkAnimator.update(...)       # works just like Rekapi.update(...)

-See the [Rekapi docs](http://rekapi.com/dist/doc/) for implementation details
+See the [Rekapi docs](http://rekapi.com/dist/doc/) for implementation details.

+Note that overriding the `sparkAnimator` service eliminates the Rekapi and shifty dependencies.